HifzaZaheer96/QAC-SFIA-1/README.md

 I have used project management tools like Gannt Chart before, but using Trello was new experience which helped me track the progress of my project and it involved Product Backlog, Sprint Backlog, Tasks, Progress, Done and Bugs.
 Reviewing it regularly and updating it allowed me to be on track and to refer back to it when neeeded.

 I learnt CI/CD Pipleline and Jenkins is an example of it.
 Using Jenkins allowed me to auto trigger the build and test the Application.
-There were few issues that I faced, while using Jenkins as when I started testing the application, I came up with errors initially and but those were later fixed as I couldn't source the correct path on the Jenkinsfile and therefore, I created another sh file and added the path and other code in there and referenced it on the Jenkinsfile.
+There were few issues that I faced, while using Jenkins as when I started testing the application, I came up with errors initially and but those were later fixed as I couldn't source the absolute path of Virtual Environment Folder on the Jenkinsfile and therefore, I created another sh file and added the path and other code in there and referenced it on the Jenkinsfile.
 It also couldn't find coverage command and kept throwing error and therefore, I removed venv and also restarted the flask service and it worked successfully.

 Also, I have carried out 35 tests for the Database and URL but the coverage testing displayed low metrics which was a bit of issue as I assumed the  more tests we carry out, the more source code would be tested.
 By importing more libraries, the results went down.